aanunez/POL-Scripts/README.md

 * Viscera Cleanup Detail - Can be used to install VCD, the DLC "House of Horrors" and the two spin off games "Santa's Rapage" and "Shadow Warrior".
 [Not POL Approved]

 * Star Wars Battle Front 2 - Used to install the BattleFront2 version on steam.
 Runs without issue, but load times are a little slow (~30 seconds, they are around 5-10 on Windows).
+[Not POL Approved]

+* Star Trek Armada - Installs the base game and, optionally, the 1.2 and 1.3 patches from either a local source or via a download from armadafiles.com.
+The game runs "OK" but there are some graphical errors, especially on the menus where animations do not load correctly.
+[Not POL Approved]

 **Installing**